Beyond the Basics

 What’s Next?

 Congratulations!
-You have now completed the deep dive into all of the Core LEGO Pieces of the Luklak platform, from theUniversal Object
+You have now completed the deep dive into all of the Core LEGO Pieces of the Luklak platform, from theUniversal Object to the UQL engine that queries them.

 You have the full architectural knowledge.
 It’s time to put it all together and build your first complete solution.